Holiday inspiration currently loading...

 £870 per person for March & November, £925 per person for April & October, £975 per person for May & September and £995 per person from June to August .

-Price is based on two adults sharing a double or twin room for seven nights in our hand-picked selection of small hotels and country inns, on a bed and breakfast basis.
+Price is based on two adults sharing a double room for seven nights in our hand-picked selection of small hotels and country inns, on a bed and breakfast basis.
 The holiday includes a return trip on the North York Moors Railway from Whitby to Pickering, an afternoon guided food tour in Harrogate as part of a small group, tailored to suit your preferences, and a ‘Round the Lake’ pass on Ullswater.

 Though not included, car rental is available from around £25 per day – please just ask for details.